NSA quietly awards $10 billion cloud contract to Amazon, drawing protest from Microsoft

 “Any time you have these large contracts with hundreds of millions of dollars in spending, without much knowledge of the competition, it draws intense scrutiny. … It just depends on whether the agency can withstand that scrutiny,” said Alan Chvotkin, a government contracts attorney with the law firm Nichols Liu.

 The Defense Department recently pulled the plug on a different long-planned cloud computing award after years of bid protests and dueling allegations of corruption.
-That contract, the Joint Enterprise Defense Infrastructure, or JEDI for short, was given to Microsoft shortly after President Trump took interest in the procurement.
+That contract, the Joint Enterprise Defense Infrastructure, or JEDI for short, was given to Microsoft shortly after former president Donald Trump took interest in the procurement.
 There are also allegations that Amazon had an unfair advantage due to its relationships with federal officials.

 The NSA award is likely to improve Amazon’s prospects in the insular national security sector, where untold billions in spending from the Pentagon and the intelligence community represent a lucrative growth market.

-The E-commerce giant has been making inroads there for years.
+The e-commerce giant has been making inroads there for years.
 It got an early foothold in 2013 when it secured a $600 million cloud contract with the CIA.
 That work accelerated Amazon’s capabilities with respect to handling classified and top secret data, while also allowing other government agencies to access its services.

 Microsoft’s surprise 2019 JEDI win upended the federal IT world and, for a time, allowed Microsoft to say it was the U.S. military’s favored cloud provider.
-Microsoft had already been gaining on Amazon, updating its technology with defense work in mind, and obtaining new security clearances required for sensitive national security work.
+Microsoft had already been gaining on Amazon; updating its technology with defense work in mind, and obtaining new security clearances required for sensitive national security work.

 Amazon’s bid protest ultimately halted Microsoft’s progress, as a protest-weary Pentagon opted to start a new procurement open to both companies.
 AWS also won a seat on a different intelligence community contract, estimated to be worth tens of billions of dollars, that was given jointly to five major cloud providers.